mfreiholz/Qt-Advanced-Docking-System/README.md

 ## TODOs
 Sorted by priority
-- Improve FloatingWidget (Remove maximize button, only support close-button which hides the widget)
+- **[DONE]** Improve FloatingWidget (Remove maximize button, only support close-button which hides the widget)
 - **[DONE]** Serialize and Deserialize state/size/positions of dockings
-- Serialize FloatingWidget states
 - **[90%]** Make compatible with Qt 4.5 (\*ROFL!\*)
+- Save and restore FloatingWidget states
 - Drop indicator images should be fully visible over the DropOverlay rectangle
 - Pin contents: Pins a content and its title widget to the edge and opens on click/hover as long as it has focus